Learn Shooting Manual "The Easy Way"

 Manual mode is the “best” choice for many situations.
 It will help you improve your photography and capture sharp, well-exposed, well-composed photos.

 That said, you’ll often want to choose a different camera mode instead, such as Aperture, Shutter, or the most accessible program mode.
-If I don’t want to fiddle with my camera dials and miss the perfect shot, I will go the easy way!!
+I will take the easy way out if I don’t want to fiddle with my camera dials and miss the perfect shot!

 If you want a fast pace, in that case, you’ll want to use a semi-automatic mode instead:

-Aperture Priority mode lets you control the aperture and ISO while your camera selects the shutter speed.
+Aperture Priority mode allows you to control the aperture and ISO, while your camera selects the shutter speed.
 It’s also an excellent transitional mode if you’re not quite ready for Manual mode.

 Just keep practicing.

-Program mode lets you control the ISO and adjust the exposure via your camera’s settings.
+Program mode allows you to control the ISO and adjust the exposure through your camera’s settings.
 It’s a great transitional mode when you’re switching off Auto.

 Manual Shooting is easy with Practice!!